 - Sec.
 1801 EMPLOYEE ACKNOWLEDGEMENT OF MATERIAL PLACED IN PERSONNEL FILE: No material relating to performance evaluation, salary action, or disciplinary action shall be placed in the personnel file of an employee without the employee first being given an opportunity to read such material.
-The employee shall acknowledge that he has read such material by affixing his signature on the material to be filed with the understanding that although such signature indicates acknowledgement, it does not necessarily indicate agreement.
-If the employee refuses to sign the material, it shall be placed in his personnel file with an appropriate notation by the person filing it. - Sec.
-1802 FULL RIGHT OF INSPECTION OF EMPLOYEE PERSONNEL FILE: With the exception of confidential items such as reference letters and oral examination rating sheets, an employee shall have the right to inspect the contents of his personnel file.
+The employee shall acknowledge that the employee has read such material by affixing the employee's signature on the material to be filed with understanding that although such signature indicates the acknowledgement, it does not necessarily indicate agreement.
+If the employee refuses to sign the material, it shall be placed in the employee's personnel file with an appropriate notation by the person filing it. - Sec.
+1802 FULL RIGHT OF INSPECTION OF EMPLOYEE PERSONNEL FILE: With the exception of confidential items such as reference letters and oral examination rating sheets, an employee shall have the right to inspect the contents of their personnel file.